-How to Make GMO-Free, Hearty, Amish Artisan Bread, Step-By-Step
+How to Make Gmo-Free, Artisan Whole Wheat Bread, Step-by-Step

 The feel of the dough, the smell of the wheat, and the heavenly scent that will fill your house as the bread bakes is enough to melt your cares away.
-Not to mention the fact that you will have enough bread for yourself and your family for at least a week and you will KNOW where it came from and what is in it!
+Not to mention the fact that you will have an abundance of delicious bread and you'll KNOW where it came from and what is in it!

-I will walk you through every step of the process, and have even made a few videos to help out.
-Set aside at least a half a day, roll up your sleeves, put on some good jazz and get ready to live!
+I will walk you through every step of the process, so even a beginner should be able to do this.
+Roll up your sleeves, put on some good jazz and get ready to live!